- All students must have a working Chromebook.

 The importance of Accidental Damage Protection

 Chromebooks typically have a standard one-year manufacturer warranty that does NOT include any accidental damage coverage.
 This means that if your student drops their new Chromebook and cracks the screen you would need to purchase a new device or pay for a costly repair (and probably have the manufacturer’s warranty voided).
 Most retailers offer some form of extended warranty and/or accidental damage protection.
 We strongly encourage purchasing complete coverage (for device breakdown and/or accidental damage) and generally recommend coverage for two years (the break even point between price and coverage and the average length of time most students use their device before upgrading).
-If you already have a Chromebook but would like to purchase damage coverage for it, we use and recommend Worth Avenue for insurance.
+If you already have a Chromebook but would like to purchase damage coverage for it, there are several options available online.